 - Flu-type symptoms such as tremors, chills, sneezing, sweating and runny nose

 Your physical symptoms tend to be most pronounced throughout your initial week of withdrawal, but withdrawing from Subutex can remain intense for up to a month.
 This is another reason why you should seek professional help to avoid the risk of a relapse.

 - Week one.
 Your physical symptoms as listed above will be at their worst.

 - Weeks two and three.
 You may begin to suffer from further anxiety, insomnia, irritability and hypertension.

 - Week four.
 Week four presents you with depression, low energy and intense cravings.

 Although withdrawal sounds frightening, remember that getting through the detox phase is the most vital step toward your recovery.
 With the right support and treatment, you can do it!

-How Can I Help My Loved One Recover From a Subutex Addiction?
+How Can I Help My Loved One Recover From Subutex Abuse?